Numergy/yoda/README.md

 ```

 ## Zsh completions
-To Enable zsh completions, copy file `tools/zsh-completions/_yoda` in your zsh completions directory.
+To enable zsh completions, copy file `tools/zsh-completions/_yoda` in your zsh completions directory.
 Be sure you have enabled the zsh completions system.

 For example with completions directory `~/.zsh.d/completions/`: